![]() |

 into account under this section.

-In the case of any amortizable section 197 intangible resulting from an
+In the case of any amortizable section 197 intangible resulting

-adjusted basis of such intangible under this section shall be the excess
+account as the adjusted basis of such intangible under this

-(A) the amount paid or incurred by the acquirer under the assumption
+(A) the amount paid or incurred by the acquirer under the

-reinsurance transaction, over
+assumption reinsurance transaction, over

 (B) the amount required to be capitalized under section 848 in